Structured Authority

 The Rain Structured Authority Model™

-The model illustrates how authority develops in today’s visibility environment.
+This model shows how authority develops in today’s visibility environment.

-As these signals accumulate and reinforce one another across the web, visibility becomes more consistent — ultimately producing more qualified client opportunities.
+As these signals reinforce one another across the web, visibility becomes more consistent—producing more qualified client opportunities.

 Authority is not created by a single effort.
 It develops through structured, consistent reinforcement—so that expertise can be understood, trusted, and made visible when it matters.

-The Structured Authority Framework explains how legal expertise is understood, trusted, and made visible in modern search and AI systems.
+A deeper look at how legal expertise is structured, reinforced, and made visible in modern discovery systems.

 Questions About Structured Authority